RahulSureshChavan/Codebasics-SQL-Project/README.md

 SELECT * FROM movies WHERE title LIKE "%Thor%" ORDER BY release_year DESC;
 -- Select all movies that are not from Marvel Studios --
 SELECT * FROM movies WHERE studio != "Marvel Studios";

+Exercise 2:
+SELECT * FROM movies;
+-- How many movies were released between 2015 and 2022 --
+SELECT COUNT(*) AS movie_count FROM movies WHERE release_year BETWEEN 2015 AND 2022;
+-- Print the max and min movie release year --
+SELECT
+	MAX(release_year) AS max_release_year,
+	MIN(release_year) AS min_release_year
+FROM
+	movies;
+-- Print a year and how many movies were released in that year starting with the latest year -- SELECT
+	release_year,
+    COUNT(*) AS movie_count
+FROM
+	movies
+GROUP BY
+	release_year
+ORDER BY
+	release_year DESC